ELIZA ALEXANDROPOULOU was born in Thessaloniki, Greece.

 As a stage lighting designer, she made her first steps working as an assistant of Eleftheria Deko (lighting designer awarded with EMMI for the lighting design of the opening and closing ceremony of the Olympic Games- Athens 2004), during 2008-2011.

 She works in Athens and abroad, counting several personal lighting designs for theatre plays and dance performances.
-Among others, she has collaborated with Thomas Moschopoulos, Xenia Kalogeropoulou, George Kimoulis, Kevin Keiss, Euripides Laskaridis, Maria Panourgia, Argiro Chioti, Zoe Chatziantoniou, Christos Passalis, Efi Gousi, Harris Fragkoulis, Maximos Moumouris, Plefsis Company, Christina Chatzivasileiou, Anestis Azas and Prodromos Tsinikoris.
+Among others, she has collaborated with Thomas Moschopoulos, Xenia Kalogeropoulou, George Kimoulis, Kevin Keiss, Euripides Laskaridis, Christos Papadopoulos, Maria Panourgia, Argiro Chioti, Zoe Chatziantoniou, Christos Passalis, Efi Gousi, Harris Fragkoulis, Maximos Moumouris, Plefsis Company, Christina Chatzivasileiou, Anestis Azas and Prodromos Tsinikoris.

 In lighting design, except from her personal theatre work, she has explored the creative fields of light installation and public light art, as a founding and active member of the creative group Beforelight (www.beforelight.com) BEFORELIGHT have presented their work in art venues, such as the Thessaloniki Biennale of Contemporary Art, Video Art Athens, Museumnacht Rotterdam, Harvard University ”Made in Greece” Exhibition, Acropolis Museum etc. and in public spaces, such as Splantzia Square/ Chania, Pittaki Street and Gallery of Merchants/ Athens, Mariaberg and Old Hickoryplein/ Maastricht, Elefsina etc. Their URBAN LIGHTSCAPES project (www.urbanlightscapes.net), highlighted the possibilities of artistic lighting as a starting point in changing the perception of urban spaces, and created an open dialogue between european citizens, artists, academics and professional lighting designers.